INFORM | IMPACT | INSPIRE

 - What would motivate the audience:

-The feeling of becoming a part to something bigger than yourself.
-Sense of community, sense of a village to raise the children of our state. #FosterWashington. #fostermom #fosterdad #mynewfamily
+The feeling of becoming a part of something bigger than yourself.
+A sense of community, a sense of a village to raise the children of our state. #FosterWashington. #fostermom #fosterdad #mynewfamily

 - Frustrations and Excitements:

-Difficulty to obtain quality education on child welfare programs, foster and foster to adoption process.
-Lack of resources, overloaded system that creates vicious circle and foster children end up in the system for too long.
+Difficulty to obtain quality education on child welfare programs, foster, and foster to the adoption process.
+Lack of resources, the overloaded system that creates a vicious circle and foster children end up in the system for too long.

 - General Media Usage and Preference:

-Active web and mobile devices users, participate in facebook and reading, watch cable news, more then likely online shoppers and researchers.
+Active web and mobile devices users, participate in Facebook and reading, watch cable news, more than likely online shoppers and researchers.
 Definitely pay attention to posters and billboards about foster children.
 Radio and TV may be a good point of access.